 Spend time with others

-Those around you may not want to intrude on your grief and may believe that you will contact them if you need to.
-It can be very hard to pick up the phone or text someone to say you would like to talk or go out - find the courage to make that call/text.
-‘Are you free for coffee?’ is a gentle reminder to them that you are in need of company.
+On special occasions, those around you may not want to intrude on your grief.
+Find the courage to make that call/text.
+“Are you free for coffee?” is a gentle reminder to them that you are in need of company.
 Although it is an effort to be proactive, it is preferable to spending too much time alone.

 Keep a journal

 Writing down your thoughts and feelings can help you to make sense of what has happened and work through your grief.

 Many people who are bereaved find keeping themselves busy is helpful.
 However, keeping yourself too busy and not allowing yourself time to ‘feel your grief’ is a distraction from your grief and not helpful to it.

 Do the familiar things you used to